alexeygrigorev/mlwiki.org/index.php/Dense_Index.md

 ---
-title: "Dense Index"
 layout: default
 permalink: /index.php/Dense_Index
+tags:
+- database-indexes
+- database-systems-architecture
+title: Dense Index
 ---

-# Dense Index

 ## Dense Index
 A dense [index](Indexing_(databases)) is a sequence of blocks that can hold only keys and pointers.
 - here all records have a record in the index that point to them